-The following table sets out the compensation paid to each NEO for the financial years ended December 31, 2018 and December 31, 2017:
+The following table sets out the compensation paid to each NEO for the financial years ended December 31, 2020 and December 31, 2019:

-Table of compensation excluding compensation securities Name and position Year Salary, consulting fee, retainer or commission (1) (\$) Bonus (2) (\$) Committee or meeting fees (\$) Value of perquisites (\$) Value of all other compensation (\$) Total compensation (\$) Brian Carney CEO, 2018(4)(5) 329 2,043 0 0 0 2,372 President and Director (3)(8) 2017 (5) 846 (7) 5,824 (7) 0 0 0 6,670 Shirley Sumsion 2018(5)(6) 329 1,094 0 0 0 1,423 CFO and Director (3)(8)(9) 2017 (5) 846 (7) 2,291 (7) 0 0 0 3,137
+Table of compensation excluding compensation securities Name and position Year Salary, consulting fee, retainer or commission (1) (\$) Bonus (2) (\$) Committee or meeting fees (\$) Value of perquisites (\$) Value of all other compensation (\$) Total compensation (\$) Brian Carney CEO, 2019 370 2,296 0 0 0 2,666 President and Director (3)(4) 2020 385 2,388 0 0 0 2,773 Shirley Sumsion 2019 370 1,229 0 0 0 1,599 CFO and Director (3)(4)(5) 2020 385 1,278 0 0 0 1,663

 - (1) Represents the portion of base salary paid by Canso to the NEO attributable to time spent on the activities of CSOF (pre-Arrangement) and CSOC (following completion of the Arrangement).
 The amounts allocated in the table were determined by Canso solely for the purposes of the table, based on the role, responsibility and time spent by the respective NEO to fulfill the requirements of their office. - (2) Represents the portion of annual bonus paid by Canso to the NEO attributable to time spent on the activities of CSOF (pre-Arrangement) and CSOC (following completion of the Arrangement).
-The amounts allocated in the table were determined by Canso solely for the purposes of the table, based on the role, responsibility and time spent by the respective NEO to fulfill the requirements. - (3) No NEO receives any additional compensation for acting as a member of the Board or a member of a Committee. - (4) Became CEO, President and Director of CSOC as of February 16, 2018 (approximately 11 months).
+The amounts allocated in the table were determined by Canso solely for the purposes of the table, based on the role, responsibility and time spent by the respective NEO to fulfill the requirements. - (3) No NEO receives any additional compensation for acting as a member of the Board or a member of a Committee. - (4) Member of the Investment Committee.
+No additional compensation is payable in connection with being a member of the Investment Committee. - (5) Member of the Audit Committee.
+No additional compensation is payable in connection with being a member of the Audit Committee.